 BD1–BD18 · Primary town

 Bradford and the surrounding districts — Baildon, Shipley, Bingley, Saltaire, Idle, Thackley, Eccleshill, Clayton, Queensbury.
-A large industrial city with a residential hinterland of Victorian stone terraces, suburban semis, and substantial detached properties climbing the Aire valley.
+A large city with a residential hinterland of Victorian stone terraces, suburban semis, and substantial detached properties climbing the Aire valley.

 A typical Bradford garden after a regular fortnightly visit.
 The kind of work the network does week in, week out.